 Back Home to Kenilworth

-Horace was finally de-mobbed in the spring of 1946 at the Plymouth.
-On his return home, he returned to the thriving engineering industry in Coventry.
+Horace was finally de-mobbed in the spring of 1946 at Plymouth.
+On his return home, he went back into the thriving engineering industry in Coventry.
 Over the years, he worked for various companies including; Rover, Carbodies and Standard Triumph.
-He and Daisy continued to live in High Street for a number of years, but during the 1960s they moved to Avenue Road, off Clinton Lane.
+He and Daisy continued to live in High Street for a number of years, then during the 1960s they moved to Avenue Road, off Clinton Lane.

 CLICK ON PHOTOS TO ENLARGE